ProfWergeles/CS4830-F17-HelloWorld-Test/readme.txt

 add new line in the new branch TestYang

-add line after switching back to HTTPS
+add line after switching back to HTTPSi

+Switched back to SSh to get the commands for class